deepmediaAI/deep-media-api-quickstart/Multi_Modal_Documentation.md

 ## Conclusion

-The DeepID API and SDK provide robust tools for integrating Deepfake detection into your applications.
-By following this guide and leveraging the provided endpoints and SDK features, you can enhance your content security and authenticity verification processes.
-We look forward to seeing how you use DeepID to combat Deepfakes and protect your media content.
+The DeepID API and SDK provide robust tools for integrating deepfake detection into your applications.
+With the new Turbo Mode feature, you can achieve near real-time results for small media samples, making it easier than ever to detect deepfakes quickly.
+Follow this guide to streamline your integration process and enhance your content security and authenticity verification efforts.

 Happy coding and stay secure!